mitmedialab/ajl.ai/README.md

 Image Annotator is configured to be deployable on any Ubuntu 16 server.
 All you need is Ansible 2.2x and root access to your desired target machine.

+The current IMDB-wiki campaign is deployed to Bocoup's infrastructure which is orchastrated from [bocoup/infrastructure-foundation](https://github.com/bocoup/infrastructure-foundation).

-In order to deploy the site or download reports, you will need to submit a PR adding configuration for yourself to `ansible/vars/users.yml`.
-Once this has been done, one of our contributors can provision your account and give you the "Vault password" needed to run the following commands:
+In order to deploy to, or download reports from, this server, you will need to submit a PR to this (bocoup/image-annotator) repo adding configuration for yourself to `ansible/vars/users.yml`.
+Once this has been done, ask one the project contributors can provision your account and give you the "Vault password" needed to run the following commands:

 ### npm run edit-secrets
 This will open the secrets file in your default editor.
 Secret data is managed by Ansible Vault.
-All secrets are stored in `ansible/vars/secrets.yml`.
+All secrets are stored in [`ansible/vars/secrets.yml`]().

 ### npm run provision:[production|staging|vagrant]
 This will prepare a target machine with all system dependencies needed to